-Cow ghee as a source of saturated fats, can safely be included in keto diet plan and a comparative study with butter can straightway prove that ghee is ahead by its virtue.
+Cow ghee as a source of saturated fats can safely be included in the keto diet plan, and a comparative study with butter can prove that ghee is ahead by its virtue.

-Not wide varieties of food products are available that are high in fat content, reasonable in calorie intake, and low in terms of carbohydrate: fortunately cow ghee fulfils all three qualities that makes it wonderfully keto diet compatible.
-Butter has all these three qualities too but ghee proves more beneficial for few qualities.
+Not wide varieties of food products are available that are high in fat content, reasonable in calorie intake, and low in terms of carbohydrates.
+Fortunately, cow ghee fulfills all three qualities that make it wonderfully keto diet compatible.
+Butter has all these three qualities, too, but ghee proves more beneficial for a few reasons.

-A tablespoon of ghee has 14 grams of fat in comparison to butter’s 10-12 grams, and ghee contains mostly saturated fats, which brings us to MCTs (Medium Chain Triglycerides).
+A tablespoon of ghee has 14 grams of fat compared to butter’s 10-12 grams, and ghee contains primarily saturated fats, which brings us to MCTs (Medium Chain Triglycerides).
 Now the next vital question is how MCTs are important.

 Medium Chain Triglycerides